 - and also the expense of paying yourself first (which you must do).

 Debt – What are your obligations to creditors and family or friends you borrowed money from.
 Those payments are expenses too.
-Think credit cards, personal loans, and any other loan you didn’t include in living expenses such as mortgage payments, car payments, and other financing.
+Think credit cards, personal loans, and any other loan you didn’t include in living expenses such as mortgage payments, car payments, and other debt.

 How to calculate your monthly living expenses